 Akhilesh seeks 72-year ban on Modi for his speech

-New Delhi, Apr 30: Samajwadi Party president Akhilesh Yadav on Tuesday lashed out at Narendra Modi for claiming that 40 TMC MLAs were in touch with him and said the prime minister should be "banned for 72 years" for his "shameful" speech.
+New Delhi, Apr 30: Samajwadi Party (SP) president Akhilesh Yadav on Tuesday lashed out at Narendra Modi for claiming that 40 TMC MLAs were in touch with him and said the Prime Minister should be "banned for 72 years" for his "shameful" speech.

 Taking to twitter Akhilesh wrote, "Vikas (development) is asking...
 Did you hear the shameful speech of Pradhanji (PM)?
 After losing the faith of 125 crore countrymen, he (Modi) is now relying on the unethical assurance of defection allegedly given by the 40 MLAs."